influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/about_the_project/_index.md

     weight: 10
 ---

-Kapacitor OSS is open source and we welcome contributions from the community.
+Kapacitor OSS is open source and InfluxData welcomes contributions from the community.

 ## [Kapacitor OSS release notes](/kapacitor/v1.4/about_the_project/releasenotes-changelog/)